ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## Capsule Types {#iana-types}

 This document establishes a registry for HTTP capsule type codes.
-The "HTTP Capsule Types" registry governs a 62-bit space, and operates under the QUIC registration policy documented in {{Section 22.1 of QUIC}}.
+The "HTTP Capsule Types" registry governs a 62-bit space and operates under the QUIC registration policy documented in {{Section 22.1 of QUIC}}.
 This new registry includes the common set of fields listed in {{Section 22.1.1 of QUIC}}.
-In addition to those common fields, all registrations in this registry MUST include a "Capsule Type" field which contains a short name or label for the capsule type.
+In addition to those common fields, all registrations in this registry MUST include a "Capsule Type" field that contains a short name or label for the capsule type.

 Permanent registrations in this registry are assigned using the Specification Required policy ({{Section 4.6 of !IANA-POLICY=RFC8126}}), except for values